TalentLayer-Labs/lit-credentials-store/README.md

       jsParams: { toSign: ethers.utils.arrayify(ethers.utils.keccak256(ethers.utils.toUtf8Bytes("Hello world"))), publicKey: pkp, sigName, accessToken, userAddress }, });
   }

-  private async getPkp(client: any): Promise<string> {
-    return FIXED_PKP ?
-FIXED_PKP : (await lit.mintPkp(client)).publicKey;
 }
-}
 ```

-Ps: you can configure a `FIXED_PKP` by minting one on [lit explorer](https://explorer.litprotocol.com/mint-pkp) for the cayenne testnet.
-This will be used instead to sign transactions.
-If you don't use it, it will automatically fallback to the `mintPkp` function.
-To run it, the user needs to be on the Lit "Chronicle" Testnet (requested automatically) and have [Lit Faucet](https://faucet.litprotocol.com/)

 ### Step 3: Update availableCreds